PilkDrinker/PilkDots/README.md

 ## Extra configuration
 There is a few optional configurations and alts in the .config directory (waybar borders etc.)
-Feel free to alter whatever you want to make it your own style. 🥰
+You can also changed your desired Wallpaper diretory in .config/waypaper/config.ini if you don't want it to be in ~/ Feel free to alter whatever you want to make it your own style. 🥰

 ## Original work